 Though I've traveled extensively throughout Italy, Florence is the city that I know best, since I lived there for five years and still visit often.
 Over the years, I've been asked countless times for Florence dining recommendations for traveling friends and friends-of-friends, and I've realized that it's about time I put all these recommendations into a single place, rather than writing them over and over again.
-So without further ado, here are my favorite restaurants, markets, gelaterie, and bars (note that in Italy, a "bar" is a café, while what we normally call a "bar" in the U.S. is a "pub."
-Confusing, I know!
-Particularly since many "bars" do also serve alcohol.)
+So without further ado, here are my favorite restaurants, markets, gelaterie, and bars.
+Note that in Italy, a bar is actually café, while what we think of as bars are called pubs.
+Confusing, since Italian bars also serve alcohol.

-- Il Santo Bevitore -- I love this chic, romantically lit wine bar in Santo Spirito.
+- Il Santo Bevitore: This chic, romantically lit wine bar is located in Santo Spirito.
 Besides, of course, excellent wines, they offer fantastic cheese and charcuterie boards, and their more substantial dishes are also great.
-For example, their mafalde all'nduja (wide, wavy pasta ribbons with a spicy Calabrian sausage sauce) and burrata with sauteed spinach.
+Their mafalde all'nduja (wide, wavy pasta ribbons with a spicy Calabrian sausage sauce) and burrata with sauteed spinach.

-- Acqua al 2 -- This is a solid, romantic place.
-It is not top of my list, however, what I like about it is that it offers "tasting menus" of pasta, mains, cheeses and dessert where you get to try 3 to 5 different kinds of each.
-There is even a branch of this restaurant in Washington, D.C.!
-Check it out, if you are in the area.
+- Acqua al 2: This is a solid, romantic place.
+It offers "tasting menus" of pasta, mains, cheeses and dessert where you get to try three to five different kinds of each.
+There is even a branch of this restaurant in Washington, D.C.

-- Le Campane -- This is a low-key, no-frills, a reasonably priced place that's a great choice for larger groups and both pizza and pasta dishes.
-(Check out my recipe for my favorite spaghetti dish at Le Campane, though they no longer serve the same dish, you can make it at home!)
+- Le Campane: This is a low-key, no-frills, a reasonably priced place that's a great choice for larger groups and both pizza and pasta dishes.

-- La Ghiotta is a tiny, down-to-earth rosticceria and pizzeria.
-It's a good choice for to-go dinners to eat at home.
+- La Ghiotta: A tiny, down-to-earth rosticceria and pizzeria, this is a good choice for take out.
 Their roast chicken, schiacciata (basically Tuscan focaccia), fried polenta, and pizza topped with fresh arugula are all amazing.
 Great, traditional food at modest prices.

 A couple of notes on pizzain Italy: Italians usually eat their pizza with a knife and fork and drink beer with their pizza, not wine, but that doesn't mean you have to.
-Rather than coming by the slice or in varying sizes, usually a true Naples-style pie only comes in one size -- individual size, intended for one person so that each person will order one pizza, and that's their dinner.
-If you order a "pepperoni" pizza, you will get a pizza covered in bell peppers (ugh!), not spicy salami.
+Rather than coming by the slice or in varying sizes, usually a true Naples-style pie only comes in one size—individual size, intended for one person so that each person will order one pizza, and that's their dinner.
+If you order a "pepperoni" pizza, you will get a pizza covered in bell peppers and not spicy salami.
 If that's what you want, look for "salumino piccante" or something similar.
-You will also not find jars of pre-grated parmesan (the horror!), dried oregano, or chili flakes to sprinkle on your pizza.
+You will also not find jars of pre-grated parmesan, dried oregano, or chili flakes to sprinkle on your pizza.
 However, they will usually have a bottle of spicy olive oil to drizzle on top, if you so desire.

 I love the Italian tradition of aperitivo, which means something quite different than it does in France.
 It still involves a light appetite-stimulating drink after work and before dinner (usually aperitivo time starts anywhere between 5 and 7 p.m.), but in Italy, your purchase of a drink often includes unlimited access to a buffet of wonderful food.
 When money was tight, my friends and I would often have "apericena" which means your aperitivo is so abbondante it serves as your dinner (cena).
 It's available at most places through Florence, from your corner bar to chic pubs and restaurants, but the following are some of my favorites: